joanlafuente/StorIA/README.md

   </figure>
 </div>

-The text generator make the following text:
+#### The text generator make the following text given this context:

+- ***Context***: The story should talk about a horse in a field.

+- ***Generated story***: Once upon a time, 100 horses were in a field.
+They were all happy and healthy.
+One day, a farmer came and took 99 of the horses away.
+The last horse was left alone in the field.
+The horse was sad and lonely.